dattademo/example/readme.md

 # Example Automation test

-Example Automation test is a maven project created by Dami·n Attademo to analyze google search behaviour on Windows.
+Example Automation test is a maven project created by Dami√°n Attademo to analyze google search behaviour on Windows.

 Developed with:
   - Maven
   - TestNG
-  - Log4jS
+  - Log4j
   - Selenium
   - Java